 Macedonian (Alexander the Great);

 Greeks first began using the shortened name "Syria" to refer to western Assyria.
-Get the book CHANGE TO CHAINS-The 6,000 year quest for global control

 With the arrival of Christianity, Saint Thomas, Saint Bartholemew and Saint Thaddeus founded the Assyrian Christian Church in 33 AD.

 A dialect of the Aramaic language called 'Syriac' became the new lingua franca of that part of the world.